GreatCowBASIC/Demonstration_Sources/Vendor_Boards/Microchip_PICDEM 2 plus_board_2010/18f/readme.md

 **Tests:** Output, Config, I2C, GLCD

-Demonstrates bitmap image display: `#INCLUDE "ANOBIUMFULL.BMP"` auto-converts a BMP file into a program-memory table at compile time, which is then walked pixel-by-pixel with `PSet` to render the image onto a 128×64 SSD1306 panel — a compile-time asset pipeline for graphics rather than hand-coded shapes or sprites.
+Demonstrates bitmap image display: `#INCLUDE "ANOBIUMFULL.BMP"` auto-converts a BMP file into a program-memory table at compile time (materialized in this folder as `ANOBIUMFULL.GCB`, a generated `Table ...
+End Table` of the image's raw pixel bytes), which is then walked pixel-by-pixel with `PSet` to render the image onto a 128×64 SSD1306 panel — a compile-time asset pipeline for graphics rather than hand-coded shapes or sprites.

 ## 230 — `230_spi_glcd_using_ILI9341.gcb`
 **Tests:** Output, Config, SPI, GLCD